Skip to content

 Cheapest Countries To Live or Retire in Africa

-The list is still quite the same when compared to the 2016 one, but we have some new entrants like Nigeria and Uganda.
+Living in a country with a high cost of living is a huge toll.
+Nevertheless, relocating to another country is a challenging task.
+The list remains largely the same when compared to the 2016 one, but we have some new entrants like Nigeria and Uganda.

 Below are the cheapest countries in Africa to live in:

-Tunisia is such a wonderful tourist destination, with its white water shed communities along the Mediterranean sea.
-With its diverse, market-oriented economy, Tunisia has been one of the success stories in Africa.
+Tunisia is a wonderful tourist destination, with its white water shed communities along the Mediterranean Sea.
+With its diverse, market-oriented economy, Tunisia has been one of Africa’s success stories.
 The economy is primarily buoyed by bolstering exports, foreign investment, and tourism.

 Tunisia’s liberal strategy, coupled with investments in education and infrastructure, fueled decades of 4-5% annual GDP growth and improving living standards.

 Tunisia is one of the least expensive countries to live in.
-When compared to a place like New York City, rents are 94 percent cheaper.
-Consumer goods are cheaper, making it a relatively cheaper country to live in.
+When compared to a place like New York City, rents are 94 per cent cheaper.
+Consumer goods are more affordable, making it a relatively cheaper country to live in.

 World Position: 4